partio-scout/reki/offline.md

 Set environment variable ENABLE_OFFLINE_LOGIN=true.
 ##Step 2
 Run 'npm run set-password <email> <password>' for each user
-##Step 3
-Update ACL modified in step 1 back to its original form.
 ##Loggin in
 User can log in in pathname '/login'.